essc/clp_foss4g_workshop/source/qgis_digitizing.rst

-We will use the ``Bing Aerial layer`` raster as our primary source digitizing new features in the vector layer.
+We will use the ``Bing Aerial layer`` raster as our primary source for digitizing new features in the vector layer.

 .. commenting out for now, we focus this section on editing existing vectors